rwmyers46/rwmyers46.github.io/_pages/projects.md

 ![image-left](/images/cow-2.jpg){: .align-left}

-Scraped online property listings using BeautifulSoup and engineered features with a combination of NLP and Google Maps API to build a Multivariate Regression model for farm & ranch land valuation.
-Project includes use of Lasso, Ridge, ElasticNet, XGBoost, and Multilayer Perceptron regressors and hyperparameter optimization with LassoCV, RidgeCV, Yellowbrick, and GridCV.
+Developed a Multivariate Regression model for farm & ranch land valuation using data scraped from online property listings with Python / BeautifulSoup and features engineered with Natural Language Processing and Google Cloud Platform's Maps API.
+Project includes use of Lasso, Ridge, ElasticNet, XGBoost, and Multilayer Perceptron regressors and parameter optimization with LassoCV, RidgeCV, Yellowbrick, and GridCV.

 <a href="https://github.com/rwmyers46/Rural-Land-Valuation" class="btn btn--info">View on Github</a>